jessehart-crypto/hybrid-gw-detection/README.md

 The CNN shows strong agreement with matched filtering in localizing real gravitational-wave events and generalizes across multiple binary black hole mergers, despite being trained on a limited dataset.

 ## Limitations
 This Study is limited to short (32 s) data segments around known events and a small number of confirmed mergers.
 As a result, the estimated false alarm rates are not representative of full observing runs.
 Future work would require training on much longer background data and a broader set of waveform morphologies.

 ## Notes
 This project was completed as a final group project for an undergraduate physics course.

+## Questions
+Questions or comments about the code, methods, or results are welcome.